-For instance, FirstBeat Analytics, used by Garmin, calculates VO2 Max based on the type of activity (running, walking speed), time spent on waiting for traffic lights to turn et al.)
+For instance, FirstBeat Analytics, used by Garmin, calculates VO2 Max based on the type of activity (running, walking speed), time spent waiting for traffic lights to turn et al.)

 Garmin VO2 Max Calculation

 In the case of Garmin, its devices leverage FirstBeat Analytics algorithms to do this.
 They use a proprietary calculation to determine the VO2 max score.

 The algorithm behind Firstbeat Analytics’ VO2max calculation learns from you over time.
 The more you use your device, the more reliable your VO2 max estimate becomes.

 It is also specifically designed to recognize the best data for making the calculation automatically.
 Meaning stops and starts are excluded, along with any other interference that occurs along the way.

 Apple Watch VO2 Max calculation

 The cardio fitness (VO2 max scores) is not visible directly on the watch in the Apple Watch case.
 It can be found using the Health App on your iPhone in the Respiratory section.

 Since the basic component used in VO2 Max calculation by fitness trackers is your heart rate data, you must understand the limitations.

 Motion can affect the heart rate sensor.
 Rhythmic movements, such as running or cycling, give better results than irregular movements, like tennis or boxing.

 Fitbit Trackers VO2 max calculation

 In the case of Fitbit, they calculate the VO2 Max using your resting heart rate (RHR) and your user profile.

-Some of these calculations that are derived from base optical heart rate sensor data can be complex.
+Some of these calculations derived from base optical heart rate sensor data can be complex.
 For example, look at how Whoop calculates Heart Rate Variability (HRV) below in simple terms.